-If you don’t have a page set up yet, no worries just click this google my business setup link and claim your page now.
+If you don’t yet have a page set up, don’t fret—just click this Google My Business setup link and claim your page now.

 Having a Google My Business page can help tremendously for proximity searches and for building up trust with Google.

-Also, it allows your customers to quickly view important info like store & holiday hours, directions, phone number(s), contact email, website address, indoor/outdoor pictures and much more like being able to leave a review.
+Also, it allows your customers to quickly view important info like store & holiday hours, directions, phone number(s), contact email, website address, indoor/outdoor pictures, reviews, and much more.

-On a recent 2018 SEO, a local case study by Moz.com, who is highly regarded in the SEO industry, ranked this as the number one factor for local SEO in 2018 and a top SEO tool.
-We believe it is always a great place to start building for anybody with only basic technical skills and some focus.
+Recently, a Local SEO case study by Moz.com (highly regarded in the SEO industry) ranked Google My Business as the number one factor for Local SEO and as a top SEO tool.
+We believe it’s a great place to start building for anybody with even the most basic technical skills.

 2. Claim Your Business Page on Top Sites

 This would be called link building and it’s valuable and relatively easy.
-Depending on your business and industry your list could includes such websites like:
+Depending on your business and industry, your list could include such websites as:

-You will need to analyze which ones are best for your business and company industry then optimize your pages.
-Keeping these business pages updated will tell these high valued platforms on these search engines like Google your essentially taking your business seriously.
+You will need to analyze which ones are best for your business and industry, then optimize your pages accordingly.
+Keeping these business pages updated will tell these high-valued platforms like Google that you’re taking your business seriously.

-Don’t forget to have an actual business strategy for getting customer reviews on your most valued ones if they accept reviews.
+Don’t forget to have an actual business strategy for getting customer reviews on your most valued site (and make sure they definitely allow reviews).

 3. Optimizing Your Website (Technical SEO)

-The first thing you will need is to make a goal or mission before you start optimizing your website for local SEO success.
+The first thing you’ll need is to set a goal before you start optimizing your website for Local SEO success.

-Common goals for improving your website SEO would be to be seen more would equal getting more online impressions.
+A common goal for improving your website SEO is simply to be seen more (getting more online impressions).

-Impressions are when an advertisement or any other form of digital media renders on a user’s screen.
-Impressions are not action-based and are merely defined by a user potentially seeing it on.
+Impressions are when an advertisement (or any other form of digital media) shows up on a user’s screen.
+Impressions are not action-based, and are merely defined by the potential of a user seeing it.

 Leading Local SEO Factors:

 An important part of Local SEO is “On-Page SEO” which is the practice of optimizing each individual web page in order to rank higher and earn more relevant traffic in search engines.
-It is recommended this task/work should always be completed when setting up a website as well as ongoing.
+It’s recommended that this task be completed during the initial setup of your website, but also as an ongoing practice.

-If you want to get started today here is a good starting list of top factors:
+If you want to get started today, here’s a list of some of the top SEO Factors:

 - Google My Business Profile + Online Reviews.

-- Social Media Marketing – linked pages, sharing, reviews, events, engagement, FB ads etc.
+- Social Media Marketing – linked pages, sharing, reviews, events, engagement, Facebook ads, etc.